samiabd8/samiabd8.github.io/contents/publications.md

 - Sieve-Based Uniform Inference for Semiparametric Models Under Weak Dependence.
 (In progress)

-- Order Flows in Global Natural Gas Markets: A Comparative Study of Henry Hub and TTF.
+- Forecasting Price Movements in Global Natural Gas Markets Using Order Flows.
 (In progress, with N. Gradojevic)

 - Options Pricing via Penalized Sieve Neural Networks.
 (In progress, with N. Gradojevic)